What is a god shot? Like, what’s the meaning of “god shot” in espresso. Or coffee.

 Honestly, if you’re asking, you’re probably quite far away from making something that would be considered a ‘real’ God Shot.
 Being able to distinguish a God Shot from a merely great pull of espresso requires years of experience.

 To start making really good espresso you need to get experience.
 Lots of experience.
-That means having an espresso machine that you use every day and experimenting as if you were Einstein.
+That means having an espresso machine that you use every day and experimenting as if you were Einstein in 1911.